red-hat-storage/ocs-workloads/rdr/README.md

   - Update `PLACEHOLDER-DRPOLICY-NAME` with drpolicy name
     - To find out drpolicy name use `oc get drpolicy`
   - Update `PLACEHOLDER-C1-ClusterName` with cluster name where you want to run io and this cluster will act as primary site
-- **Important** make sure you have storageclass created for rbd-mirror usage with name as `ocs-storagecluster-ceph-rbd-mirror
+- **Important** make sure you have storageclass created for rbd-mirror usage with name as `ocs-storagecluster-ceph-rbd

 ### For Running the RDR workload